-CELL PHONES
+CELL PHONES/ SMART WATCHES

-Cell phone use is not allowed throughout the school day.
+Cell phone use and use of smart watches to communicate is not allowed throughout the school day.
 Students are asked to keep their cell phone in their locker during the school day.
-Cell phones can only be used before and after regular school hours before 7:30 and after 3:30.
-Violators will have their phones taken and returned at the end of the school day or returned to a parent for repeat offenders.
+Cell phones can only be used before school and after regular school hours (before 7:30 and after 3:00).
+Violators will have their phones taken and returned at the end of the school day or returned to a parent for repeat offenders, and choice points taken.